Commercial Secrets Protection in Russia

 The current image has no alternative text.
 The file name is: fm-pic-blog-2-03-scaled.jpg

-In today’s highly competitive global market, protecting commercial secrets is essential for maintaining a company’s edge.
-For both domestic firms and foreign investors operating in Russia, understanding and complying with the legal framework is crucial.
-Russia’s Federal Law No. 98-FZ of July 29, 2004, outlines clear guidelines for identifying, handling, and safeguarding commercial secrets.
+In today’s competitive global market, safeguarding commercial secrets is critical to maintaining a company’s competitive edge.
+For both domestic firms and foreign investors operating in Russia, compliance with the relevant legal framework is essential.
+Federal Law No. 98-FZ of July 29, 2004 establishes clear rules for identifying, handling, and protecting commercial secrets, providing a foundation for secure business operations.

 What Are Commercial Secrets?

-Commercial secrets refer to confidential information with actual or potential economic value that is not publicly known.
-This includes technical data, business strategies, production methods, and client databases.
-To qualify for protection, such information must be deliberately kept secret and appropriately marked typically with a “Commercial Secret” stamp.
+Commercial secrets encompass confidential information with actual or potential economic value that is not publicly known.
+This includes, but is not limited to, technical data, business strategies, production methods, and client databases.
+To qualify for legal protection, information must be deliberately maintained as confidential and appropriately marked, typically with a “Commercial Secret” designation.

-• Employee Obligations: Employees must maintain confidentiality during and after employment, with violations potentially resulting in disciplinary, civil, or criminal penalties.
+• Employee Obligations: Employees must maintain secrecy during and after employment.
+Violations can result in disciplinary, civil, or criminal consequences.

-• Information Transfer: Sharing sensitive data must be covered by clear legal agreements to ensure confidentiality.
+• Information Transfer: Sharing sensitive data must be governed by clear legal agreements ensuring confidentiality.

-• Proper Marking and Storage: Sensitive documents must be marked and safeguarded using both administrative and technical means (e.g., encryption, access logs).
+• Proper Marking and Storage: Documents containing commercial secrets must be marked and safeguarded using administrative and technical measures, including encryption and access logs.

-Some types of information must remain publicly accessible and cannot be treated as commercial secrets.
+Certain categories of information must remain publicly accessible and cannot be designated as commercial secrets, ensuring transparency and protecting public interest.
 These include:

 • Business operation permits